rphughespa/mqtt-lcp/applications/micropython/mqtt-i2c/README.md

 Other applications read from I2C devices and transmit SENSOR messages.

 These application are designed to run on microcontrollers.
 They were primarily designed and tested on a Raspberry RP2040 Pico W board.
 They were also tested on an ESP32 board, the Adafruit QT Py ESP32 Pico.
+Both used micropython ver 1.19.1.

 Each applicarion only supports a specific type of I2C device: